lokop5116/fuse-crypt/README.md

 # FUSE-crypt
-A FUSE filesystem that uses OpenSSL for encryption and saves state in a JSON file
+A multi-user FUSE filesystem that uses OpenSSL for encryption and saves your filesystem state in a JSON file.

 ## Features
 Mount your own filesystem from a mounting point, any created files are encrypted using AES 256 CTR encryption.
 The state of filesystem is stored in a JSON file between mounts.